 The second oldest neighborhood in San Diego, the Gaslamp Quarter was the first area to implement gas lamps to light the streets.
 The grand Victorian-style buildings now house trendy restaurants, bars, cocktail lounges, clubs, coffee shops, and theatres.

 What travelers love most about San Diego’s Gaslamp Quarter is that it’s walkable; everything can be reached in about 5 minutes.
 Vibrant scenery, delicious food, live music, and a plethora of world-class cocktail bars and lounges are just some of the thrills that await.
 This top-notch destination is perfect for a romantic date night, a quick afternoon dessert, a night out with friends, or a delicious dinner with family on your trip to San Diego.

 Cabrillo National Monument

 Modern-day explorers can enjoy incredible views of the Pacific Ocean and surrounding city, play in tide pools at low tide, and check out the Old Point Loma Lighthouse, another one of the city’s most recognizable landmarks.
 Cabrillo National Monument is also an excellent spot for whale watching.
 You be able to catch the annual migration of the Pacific Gray Whale if you’re visiting between December and February or blue whales from mid-July to mid-September.

 Get a little exercise by taking a hike on the two-mile Bayside Trail.
-One of the best hiking trails in San Diego, the Bayside Trail winds through one of the last remaining sage scrub habitats in the world.
+One of the most popular hiking trails in San Diego, the Bayside Trail winds through one of the last remaining sage scrub habitats in the world.